Study and Examination Rules

 2. in the case of a subject within a Doctoral degree program before the beginning of the period for enrollment of subjects,

-3. in the case of a state final examination or state doctoral examination at least 6 months before the date of the state final examination or state doctoral examination,
+3. in the case of a state final examination at least 6 months before the date of the state final examination,

 4. in the case of a change in the structure of the compulsory subjects of the study program at least 3 months before the beginning of the semester to which the change according to the curriculum or the individual curriculum relates.